 University Traveling Fellowships for Dissertation Research or Post-Graduate Research

-The Kennedy, Knox and Sheldon Traveling Fellowships, as they are collectively known, and the Australian Graduate Research Fellowships, were established to support a full academic year (September-June) of research or study abroad for Harvard graduate students and graduates of Harvard's graduate and professional schools.
+The Kennedy, Knox and Sheldon Traveling Fellowships, as they are collectively known, and the Australian Graduate Research Fellowships were established to support a full academic year (September-June) of research or study abroad.
+The competition is open to Harvard graduate/doctoral students or current students who will graduate from one of Harvard's professional schools by May 2016.

 Candidates for these fellowships should have an outstanding academic record, a feasible and well-defined project, and good standing within their school.
-Fellowships are $24,000 for the 2012-2013 academic year.
+Fellowships are $25,000 for the 2015-2016 academic year.
+The amount is likely to be similar for 2016-2017.
 Fellowship recipients are required to live at their research or study destinations for the length of the academic year.
 These fellowships are not intended to support multiple trips to research destinations for students who are based in Cambridge or elsewhere in the United States during the year.
 They are not available to support project periods of less than a full academic year.

 The terms of the different fellowships stipulate the following: